Mayalevich/NightWatch/cognipet_esp32/README.md

 ## Integration with Backend

-The backend server (in `../backend/`) can receive BLE data via:
+The backend server (in `../backend/`) receives data via BLE (bridge script).
+Wi‑Fi is currently used only for clock synchronization.
-1. ESP32 BLE gateway (separate ESP32 device)
-2. Smartphone app bridge
-3. Direct WiFi connection (future enhancement)

 See backend API endpoints in `server.py` for receiving assessment and interaction data.